polyium/template-swift-package/CONTRIBUTING.md

 # Contributing

-This document contains notes about development and testing of jmespath, the [Contributor Documentation](Contributor%20Documentation) folder has some more in-depth documents.
+The following document contains notes about development and testing.
+Please see [the `Documentation` directory](./Documentation) for more additional development-related specifics.

 ## Building & Testing